 4) Select High Performance.

-Hope your game runs smoothly now.
-If it’s not, move on to the fix below.
+If your game is still unplayable, move on to the fix below.

-Corrupt or missing game files may also cause DOOM to crash.
-In this case, reinstalling your game or Steam is very likely the solution to your problem.
+If none of the fixes worked, reinstalling Steam is very likely the solution to your problem.
 Here is how:

 Hopefully, this article helped in resolving your problem.
 If you have any questions or suggestions, please feel free to leave a comment below.